Dynamic random-access memory: Memory module

-Dynamic RAM ICs are usually packaged in molded epoxy cases, with an internal lead frame for interconnections between the silicon die and the package leads.
-The original IBM PC design used ICs packaged in dual in-line packages (DIP), soldered directly to the main board or mounted in sockets.
+Dynamic RAM ICs can be packaged in molded epoxy cases, with an internal lead frame for interconnections between the silicon die and the package leads.
+The original IBM PC design used ICs, including those for DRAM, packaged in dual in-line packages (DIP), soldered directly to the main board or mounted in sockets.
 As memory density skyrocketed, the DIP package was no longer practical.
 For convenience in handling, several dynamic RAM integrated circuits may be mounted on a single memory module, allowing installation of 16-bit, 32-bit or 64-bit wide memory in a single unit, without the requirement for the installer to insert multiple individual integrated circuits.
 Memory modules may include additional devices for parity checking or error correction.
 Over the evolution of desktop computers, several standardized types of memory module have been developed.
 Laptop computers, game consoles, and specialized devices may have their own formats of memory modules not interchangeable with standard desktop parts for packaging or proprietary reasons.